Mexican Village, Dodge City, Kansas: Mexican revolution tensions

-From 1910 to 1920, the Mexican Revolution took place, with José Victoriano Huerta Márquez becoming the dictator of Mexico through a cuop d'etat.
+From 1910 to 1920, the Mexican Revolution took place, with José Victoriano Huerta Márquez becoming the dictator of Mexico through a coup d'etat.
 It saw the destruction of the Federal Army, its replacement by a revolutionary army, and the transformation of Mexican culture and government.

 The laborers and families, still connected to their country, developed factions throughout the community based on loyalties.
 This caused tensions to grow within the community and occasionally this would turn violent.
 In 1912, two men were shot and stabbed in an argument.
 The following year it was reported that recently laid off laborers purchased over a dozen revolvers.
 Shots were often heard in the village at night time.
 In 1914, a large brawl was reported after arguments broke out about Huerta and Mexican revolutionary Pancho Villa.
 It was reported one man was hit in the head with a stone, while two others were shot.

 Ben Hodges, an authority figure and Mexican immigrant, acted as a peace keeper during this time.
 He was called upon during times of disturbance in the village.
 Hodges was not an resident of the community, nor an employee of the railroad, however he was one the few people outside the village that could speak spanish.
 While not official, the Dodge City Daily Globe would refer to him as the mayor of village, as he would act as an interpreter and would assist in court, marriage licenses, doctor visits, and would help arrange funerals.
 He was also a vocal advocate for building a school for the local children.